nersecan/nersecan.github.io/_pages/about.md

   limit: 5 # leave blank to include all the news in the `_news` folder
 ---

 I am an early-career researcher working on metamaterials, vibro-acoustics, digital twin studies, as well as biogenic dynamics.
 I investigate novel data and computational algorithms to develop bioinspired materials and structures.
-My on-going efforts is on discovering the evolutionary and stigmergic tendencies in structures built by eusocial insects, such as honey bees, by looking at vibro-acoustic signals and material modelling.
+My focus is on discovering the evolutionary and stigmergic tendencies in structures built by eusocial insects, such as honey bees, by looking at vibro-acoustic signals and material modelling.
 I am actively involved in industrial projects on noise and vibration mitigation and wavefront engineering.

 In 2020, I obtained my PhD in Mechanical Engineering from Gwangju Institute of Science and Technology, where I was advised by Prof. Semyung Wang and benefited from mentors at the Intelligent System Design Lab.